 Should you peel your flakes?

 Avoid peeling your flakes, as that may result in hair loss.
-If you want to improve the appearance of your scalp psoriasis, experts suggest combing your flakes out gently.
+Experts suggest combing your flakes out gently if you want to improve the appearance of your scalp psoriasis.

-Some symptoms, such as redness and flaky skin, are shared by both scalp psoriasis and dermatitis.
-Both conditions can affect the scalp.
-While some of the treatments for these conditions overlap, they’re different conditions with different causes.
+Like psoriasis, dermatitis can also affect the scalp.
+While some of the treatments for these conditions may overlap, the conditions themselves have different causes.

-With scalp psoriasis, you’ll notice silvery-red scales that may extend beyond the hairline that cause itching, flaking, and redness.
-In dermatitis, scales are yellowish and accompanied by dandruff.
+With scalp psoriasis, you’ll notice silvery-red scales that may extend beyond the hairline.
+They’ll cause itching, flaking, and redness.
+In dermatitis, scales are white or yellowish and accompanied by dandruff.

-A doctor can usually tell the difference between scalp psoriasis and dermatitis by taking a look at the affected area of your skin.
+A doctor can usually tell the difference between scalp psoriasis and dermatitis by taking a look at the affected area.
 In other cases, it might be trickier to tell the difference.

-Your doctor might perform a skin scrape or take a skin sample called a biopsy.
-Scalp psoriasis will show an overgrowth of skin cells, while dermatitis will show irritated skin and sometimes bacteria or fungi.
+They might perform a skin scrape or take a biopsy.
+An overgrowth of skin cells will be present in cases of scalp psoriasis.
+In dermatitis cases, there will be irritated skin and sometimes bacteria or fungi.

-See a doctor for any changes in your skin that don’t resolve on their own or with home treatment.
-They’ll be able to help design a treatment plan appropriate for you.
+Speak with a doctor about any changes to your skin that don’t resolve on their own or with home treatment.
+A doctor will be able to design a treatment plan appropriate for you.

-Home treatments may be helpful in reducing symptoms when used in combination with medical treatments recommended by your doctor.
-Proper treatment of this condition can help reduce discomfort and risk of serious diseases that are linked to scalp psoriasis.
+Home treatments may be most helpful in reducing symptoms when used in combination with doctor-recommended medical treatments.